-Dear Parent/Guardian:
+Dear Parent/Guardians:

 As Superintendent of Grant County Schools, it is my honor to welcome everyone back for another great year of teaching and learning.
-We trust everyone had a wonderful summer break and you're ready for an exciting 2022-2023 school year.
+We trust everyone had a wonderful summer break and you are ready for an exciting 2023-2024 school year.

-The student Code of Conduct & Transportation handbooks are required under state statute, but through the efforts of many educators, parents and students this handbook was developed strictly for Grant County Students.
+The Student Code of Conduct and Transportation handbook are required under state statute, but through the efforts of many educators, parents and students this handbook was developed strictly for Grant County Students.